Learn about the history of social action, and how youth social action can help build character in young people.

 This MOOC discusses social action as a form of character development.
 It explores the historical and theoretical roots of youth social action and character, and positions participation in social action as a journey for young people from the age of 10 through to adulthood.
 Involving academics and practitioners from a range of sectors, this MOOC aims to explain why character and social action matter to society, and how organisations can work collectively to support young people to build character through social action.

-The Jubilee Centre for Character and Virtues is a unique and leading research centre for the examination of how character and virtues impact on individuals and society.
+The ‘Building character through Youth Social Action’, MOOC has been created by the Jubilee Centre for Character and Virtues at the University of Birmingham.
+This unique and leading research centre examines how character and virtues impact on individuals and society.
 Based within the School of Education at the University of Birmingham, the Centre also seeks to promote the practical application of its research evidence through various development projects.
 A key conviction underlying the existence of the Centre is that the virtues that make up a good character can be learnt and taught.

 What is a MOOC?